ubc-library-rc/intro-project-sites/content/next-steps.md

 ## Setting a different theme

-The quickest and easiest way to change your theme for this is to use the default "Theme Chooser" in Github which comes with a small selection of well maintained default themes.
+The quickest and easiest way to change your theme for this is to use the default "Theme Chooser" in Github under "Settings > Github Pages" which comes with a small selection of well maintained default themes.

 ![Theme Chooser in Github settings](theme-chooser.png)